Skip to main content

 • As you learn what works best for you, this procedure will become a simple part of your daily life.
 Pick a time of day to do your irrigations that will work with your schedule, preferably at the same time every day.
 Make sure you choose a time when you won’t be rushed.

-• If you experience constipation, it may be helpful to put 15-30 ml of mineral oil into the ACE using a catheter, just before doing the saline irrigation.
-You may still need to control your diet and /or use some medicines to soften or add bulk to your stool.
+• If you experience constipation, it may be helpful to put 15-30 ml of mineral oil into the ACE using a catheter, just before doing the irrigation.
+You may still need to control your diet and/or use some medicines to soften or add bulk to your stool.

 There are 2 methods of irrigation.
-The first is with a syringe or with a gravity bag:
+The first is with a syringe:

 Supplies: